Lastaapps/fb-pages-discord-bot/README.md

 ## DC bot interface

+The bot needs following permission in the channel it's supposed to send messages into:

+- view channel
+- send messages
+- embed links
+- attach files
+- read message history

 ### Removing access to your pages

 To remove the access you granted this app to some of your pages,